evanharyo159/evanharyo159/README.md

 ## 📚 Current Research

-Using tabular data, GIS, and remote sensing with machine learning and simulation to improve **human resource development and education quality** in Indonesia.
+Using tabular data, GIS, and remote sensing with machine learning, deep learning, GIS, and simulation to improve **human resource development and education quality** in Indonesia.

 ---